Deve-Lite/MyPrintiverse-App/README.md

 There are no releases.

-So if you want to see the app you need to download this repository and upload it to your phone with Visual Studio.
+So if you want to see the app you need to download this repository and upload it to your phone using Visual Studio or any IDE supporting MAUI framework.

 ### License